asyncapi/website/pages/docs/tutorials/getting-started/request-reply.md

       location: '$message.header#/requestId'`}
 </CodeBlock>

-While the above examples are a simple implementation of request/reply pattern, in an protocol-agnostic world there are many different ways to represent the request/reply pattern.
+While the above examples are a simple implementation of the request/reply pattern, in a protocol-agnostic world there are many different ways to represent the request/reply pattern.
 All of which are supported by AsyncAPI.